YaminiKandi/JavaScript/16 Arrays.md

 console.log(found);		// 12
 ```

+### 9. `findIndex()`:
+* The findIndex() method returns the index of the first element in an array that satisfies the provided testing function.

 **Parameters**:
 1. callbackFn: A function to test for each element, taking three arguments: element, index(optional), array(optional)
 2. thisArg(optional)

-Return: The first element in the array that satisfies the provided testing function.
-Otherwise, undefined is returned.

-#### 9. findIndex():
-* The findIndex() method returns the index of the first element in an array that satisfies the provided testing function.
+**Return**: The index of the first element in the array that passes the test.
+Otherwise, -1

 ```js
 // Syntax